 Wealthy Hong Kongers who were concerned about their future could and did vote with their feet.
-After the Tiananmen Square Incident on June 4, 1989, an estimated one million shocked residents of the city took to the streets in protest.
+After the Tiananmen Square Incident on 4 June 1989, an estimated one million shocked residents of the city took to the streets in protest.
 Subsequently, thousands of Hong Kongers rushed to purchase foreign property, to send their children to study abroad, and to acquire foreign citizenship.
-Great Britain became a favourite destination for them, because many were eligible for British citizenship.
+Great Britain became a favourite destination for them because many were eligible for British citizenship.
 However, as China's economic modernization gathered pace, and while Hong Kong retained its position as a hub of China's global trade, there was no shortage of people wanting to reside there to take advantage of its employment and business opportunities.
 Eventually the rise of Shanghai would alter this equation.

 Democracy remained an issue.
-Addressing its people's desire for democracy, Jiang Zemin stated in his speech celebrating the establishment of the HKSAR on July 1, 1997, that the Basic Law provided for gradual and progressive development of democracy, so as to enable the HKSAR to achieve universal suffrage of its chief executive officer and the Legislative Council as an ultimate goal, but how soon this objective would be achieved remained unknown.
+Addressing its people's desire for democracy, Jiang Zemin stated in his speech celebrating the establishment of the HKSAR on 1 July 1997, that the Basic Law provided for gradual and progressive development of democracy, to enable the HKSAR to achieve universal suffrage of its chief executive officer and the Legislative Council as an ultimate goal, but how soon this objective would be achieved remained unknown.
 At first 2007 was chosen as the target date.
 But 2007 passed without Hong Kong becoming a democracy.
 Then the target date was shifted to 2012.
 Hopes for universal suffrage for Hong Kong in 2012 were dashed by the Standing Committee of the National People's Congress (SCNPC), which delayed it to 2017 for the election of the chief executive, and to 2020 for the members of the legislature.
 The lack of rapid or sufficient progress on this matter led to many protest marches by Hong Kong residents over the years.
-Starting from 2001, large pro-democracy marches and demonstrations occurred annually on July 1, the anniversary date of the return of Hong Kong to China.
-How this issue played out under subsequent Chinese regimes belongs elsewhere in this series.
+Starting from 2001, large pro-democracy marches and demonstrations occurred annually on 1 July, the anniversary date of the return of Hong Kong to China.

-7. Political and Administrative Reforms in the Jiang Era
+Political and Administrative Reforms in the Jiang Era

-7.1 Background: the political philosophies of Zhao Ziyang and of Deng Xiaoping

-Ever since Deng Xiaoping's reform and opening up of China, "reform" had been a dominant concern of the rulers of China, not only economic reform but also political and administrative reform.
-That had by no means been the case under Mao, who was concerned with revolution, not reform.
-Mao was able to take the legitimacy of his regime for granted, partly because like a founder of a new dynasty in premodern China, he had united China by force.
+Background: the political philosophies of Zhao Ziyang and Deng Xiaoping take the legitimacy of his regime for granted, partly because like a founder of a new dynasty in premodern China, he had united China by force.
 It is, in fact, not difficult to discern certain basic similarities in governance between a premodern Chinese regime, and the way China was governed under Mao.
 He was an autocrat who ruled China in many ways like a traditional Chinese emperor.
 The Communist ideology and the CCP may be seen as having taken the place of Confucianism and the Confucian officialdom.
 The Communist cadres were comparable to the premodern gentry.
 The adoption of Communism by Mao and his cohorts was their solution to the problem of how to make China wealthy and strong.
 To the true believers in Communism, the ideology itself conferred legitimacy on the regime that adopted it.